crystalcommerce/Frontend-Standards/README.md

     }
     ```

+- **CSS3 Over Images**
-- **CSS3 Over Images**: Use CSS3 properties whenever possible to avoid the usage of images.
-Check [can i use](http://caniuse.com/) for newer CSS properties (such as clip-mask) to ensure they are decently supported.
+    - Use CSS3 properties whenever possible to avoid the usage of images.
+Check [can I use](http://caniuse.com/) for newer CSS properties (such as clip-mask) to ensure they are decently supported.

     *Bad*
     ```html